 Today, a science book may well describe light in terms of a transverse electromagnetic wave operating within a certain frequency range, which is visible to the human eye, but exists within a much larger electromagnetic spectrum that is not.
-However, in another book, light may be described in terms of a stream of particle-like photons that represent discrete quanta of energy at a specific frequency.
+However, in another reference, light may be described in terms of a stream of particle-like photons that represent discrete quanta of energy at a specific frequency.
 However, this apparent paradox, often referred to as the wave-particle duality of light, is not the primary focus of this section, as it is a topic for discussion under the heading of ‘Quantum Theory’.
-As such, this section will focus on the description of light within the restrictions an electromagnetic wave.
+As such, this section will focus on the description of light within the restrictions of an electromagnetic wave.

 In 1678, Christiaan Huygens published a paper called ‘Traité de la Lumiere’ in which he argued in favour of the wave nature of light.
 Huygens stated that an expanding sphere of light behaves as if each point on the wave front were a new source of radiation of the same frequency and phase.
 Unfortunately for Huygens, Isaac Newton disagreed with him and argued for what is known as the ‘corpuscular theory of light’ and Newton's reputation was enough to sway most to accept his theory.
-As such, the issue that has become known as the wave-particle duality with quantum physics, actually has a much longer history.
+As such, the issue that has become known as the wave-particle duality within quantum physics, actually has a much longer history.
 While Newton and Huygens disagreed on the nature of light, it is not often realised that both assumed that the wave and the corpuscle required some form of ether through which to propagate.
 Within Newton’s theory, the existence of the ether was required to transmit forces between the particles of light, while Huygens’ theory needed the ether to act as a propagation medium.

 In the previous section, we discussed the nature of mechanical waves that this section now attempts to expand in order to identify the differences between a mechanical wave, which depends on some form of physical medium, and light waves that appear to self-propagate and are therefore capable of travelling vast distances through the vacuum of space.
 In order to make this comparison, we need to discuss the subject of electrodynamics in the form of Maxwell’s equations, which were first published in 1864, although not in the form we would necessarily recognise today.
 In many ways these equations have come to represent the transition from classical physics in the form of Newtonian laws of motion and gravitation into what we might describe as modern science with all its mathematical abstractions.